 She is seen attempting to treat Hawkeye's arm much to his annoyance.
 Iron Man points out to Hawkeye that she is Thor's friend to which Thor gives a smitten smile.
 Thor is taken to Jane when he is rendered unconscious by one of Kang's beams aimed at the whole city.
 She is seen at his bedside when he wakes up with Wasp.
 Thor is comforted by their presence.

-In the feature length movie, Thor, Jane Foster is reimagined as an astrophysicist specializing in Einstein-Rosen Bridges connecting the Earth to other dimensions (which are simplified to be labelled as wormholes).
+In the feature length Thor movie, Jane appears as a main character portrayed by Natalie Portman.
+Jane Foster is reimagined as an astrophysicist specializing in Einstein-Rosen Bridges connecting the Earth to other dimensions (which are simplified to be labelled as wormholes).
 In the remote desert town of Puerto Antigua in New Mexico she has assembled a small team of herself, an intern named Darcy and another physicist and friend of her father’s named Erik.

 Investigating a strange storm in a late night research trip she and her colleagues drive towards it to record the scientific data but in the confusion accidentally hit an unknown man.
 After taking him to the hospital Jane discovers on one of the frames of film that she captured the form of a man falling through the storm and she goes to the hospital to question him however he had escaped.
 Luckily for Jane he had not gotten far and she proceeds to hit him with her truck yet again.